Tunisian malouf: Other traditional forms

-Foundou denotes a form known for depth and authenticity (from Italian fondo, “deep”).
-It typically uses verse–chorus structure with adwār (verses) and a radda (refrain), and draws on a variety of rhythms such as mdawwar ḥawzī or btayḥī.
+Foundou denotes a form known for depth and authenticity (from Italian fondo, "deep").
+It typically uses a verse–chorus structure with adwār (verses) and a radda (refrain), and draws on a variety of rhythms such as mdawwar ḥawzī or btayḥī.
 Using Tunisian, foundou helped bring malouf to a broader audience.
 Well-known examples include Shūshāna and Nammayt namm al-mkhalīl, which testify to the integration of classical and popular Tunisian traditions.
 Although songs like Yā khīl Sālem or Frāg Ghezālī are popular foundou pieces, musicologists generally do not classify them within Tunisian malouf; however, as with malouf foundou, performances often conclude with one or more malouf items—typically a barwēl or a khatm.

 The bashraf is a piece characterized by non-measured (free) rhythm and strict unison performance.
 Though of Ottoman origin, the Tunisian version incorporates instruments tuned in a typically Tunisian manner and remains deeply anchored in the Andalusian genre.
-Unlike the Eastern peşrev, built on long rhythmic cycles, the Tunisian bashraf generally uses shorter cycles and is composed of two principal parts separated by improvisations of the istikhbār or taqsīm type.
+Unlike the Eastern peşrev, which is built on long rhythmic cycles, the Tunisian bashraf generally uses shorter cycles and is composed of two principal parts separated by improvisations of the istikhbār or taqsīm type.
 The first part, badaniyya, comprises phrases of unequal length, while the second, ḥarbī, is played at a faster tempo.
 Although inspired by its Ottoman ancestor, the Tunisian bashraf has evolved with distinct features suited to malouf, notably through variations introduced by oral transmission.
 A typical example is Bashraf nawā.